Melrose Park Child Custody Attorney

 Why Do You Need Child Custody Advice and Representation?

-M. Scott Gordon & Associates has been serving residents of Illinois by providing them with the sound legal advice and legal representation for Illinois Child Custody cases.
+Gordon & Perlut, LLC has been serving residents of Illinois by providing them with sound legal advice and legal representation for Illinois Child Custody cases.
 If you currently reside in Melrose Park and are engaged in a legal custody battle for your child, you should understand the rules of child custody in Illinois.

-Do Know Your Rights During a Custody Battle?
+Do Know Your Rights During a Child Custody Battle?

 Under the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA), an individual may begin a Melrose Park Child Custody case even if the child is not currently residing in Illinois, provided they have lived in the state within six months of the filing.
 When you plan on presenting your case in an Illinois court you are going to need to provide the facts that show jurisdiction, enabling you to ask for custody of your child in Illinois.